 Though it has never been easier to buy plants online, even the best-intentioned plant growers can stumble.
 If you enjoy the sight of greenery in your home but are frequently killing your beloved, maybe it’s time to consider an artificial, fake, or faux plant instead.

 A faux plant can still make your space feel relaxing and inviting, whether you’re looking for something robust (such as a corner-dominating fiddle-leaf fig) or a small accent for your WFH setup (like a Boston fern or a mini-succulent).
-We found myriad options on Amazon that look just as realistic as, well, the real thing.
+We found myriad options on Amazon that look just as realistic as, well, the real thing (but require no watering).

 This 3.6-foot kentia palm looks Patch-worthy — the fronds will need bending after unpacking, but customers said this was easy to do (and helped it achieve a more “natural” look).